victorock/scaleio2-docker/README.md

 All the ScaleIO RPM packages are available for download from EMC Website <https://www.emc.com/getscaleio>.

-In order to facilitate the deployment/redeployment/build of ScaleIO containers, RPM packages were published in the repository: <https://dl.bintray.com/victorock/scaleio/centos/$releasever/x86_64/> (Ref: base/config/bintray-victorock-scaleio).
+ScaleIO RPM packages were published in the repository: <https://dl.bintray.com/victorock/scaleio/centos/$releasever/x86_64/> (See: base/config/bintray-victorock-scaleio).

 *Disclaimer: This content doesn't gives you any rights/official support from EMC.
 Use with caution.*